mchalela/lensing/README.md

 ## Lenscat
 Lenscat allows you to easily create source catalogues for your lenses.
 Right now the available lensing catalogues are KiDS, CS82, CFHTLens...
 Each catalogue has different properties so the idea is to provide a unified interface and namespace for all of them.

+## Shear
+Shear provides a few methods to compute shear profiles and maps (not implemented yet).

+## Kappa
+This module computes the kappa density map using the KS inversion method (not implemented yet).

+## Densmodel
+This module defines different mass models to fit the Shear profiles.

+## Gentools
+This is a module for general tools that are used by the rest of the modules.